-At the end of the season, the points earned from a single result in a discipline are subject to a double penalty, unless a single penalty is requested and approved.
-Likewise, in the absence of any results in a discipline, a double penalty is applied to previous base or fall points, unless a single penalty is requested and approved.
+At the end of the season, the points earned from a single result in an event are subject to a double penalty, unless a single penalty is requested and approved.
+Likewise, in the absence of any results in an event, a double penalty is applied to that season's base or Summer points, unless a single penalty is requested and approved.